-Federal regulators release Volcker Rule final regulations
+Federal regulators release Volcker Rule final regulations - .PDF file.

 By Jeffrey L Hare, Christopher N Steelman and Evan R Minsberg

 Five federal financial regulatory agencies have released final rules implementing section 619 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 Section 619 created section 13 in the Bank Holding Company Act (BHC Act) to generally prohibit any banking entity from engaging in proprietary trading or from acquiring or retaining an ownership interest in, sponsoring or having certain relationships with a hedge fund or private equity fund (covered fund).